ku21fan/COO-Comic-Onomatopoeia/README.md

 The license of image data of Manga109 is described [here](http://www.manga109.org/en/download.html). <br>

 For the codes made by us: MIT. <br>
-After examining the licenses of original source codes of each method we used in our work, we found that the redistribution of source codes is permitted. <br>
+After examining the licenses of original source codes of each method we used in our work, we found that the redistribution of source codes is permitted.
-Thus, to facilitate future work, we provide the source codes in this repository. <br>
+Thus, to facilitate future work, we provide the source codes in this repository.
 Please let us know if there is a license issue with code redistribution.
 If so, we will remove the code and provide the instructions to reproduce our work.